2019 MAN CAVE HEALTH AWARDS NOMINATIONS

 Family Tree Community Clinic, St. Paul, MN for recognizing Men’s Health as its own specialty, separate from general health, and providing services on a sliding scale fee schedule.

-The first nominee for Free Addiction Services of the Year is The Behavioral Health Leadership Institute for the van they provide outside of the Baltimore City Jail.
+The Behavioral Health Leadership Institute for the van they provide outside of the Baltimore City Jail.
 On 2 days per week, BHLI is able to provide physicals and prescriptions for buprenorphine for men exiting the jail.
 The organization realized the need for this integral service upon noticing the upswing in overdoses among those recently released from incarceration; the best way to address the issue was to target those exiting the facility.
 Kudos!

 The nominees for Urology Practice of the Year are: